diodechain/website/_posts/2019-12-16-4-steps-to-hosting-a-decentralized-static-website-using-ens-and-ipfs.md

 ![alt_text](images/blog/ens-ipfs4.png "image_tooltip")

-Above is a screenshot showcasing the IPFS deployment of the Diode Testnet example website.
+Above is a screenshot showcasing the IPFS deployment of the Diode Prenet example website.

 **The Diode Network**